Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Introduction

 Combining these techniques yields error bounds with explicit convergence rates under regularity assumptions on the exact solution.
-Finally, the present paper demonstrates, to the best of the author's knowledge, the first numerical experiments for the present problem.
+Finally, the \brev present paper contains, to the best of the author's knowledge, the first numerical experiments for the presented problem \eqref{maxwell-tot-EB}--\eqref{power-law}.\erev